jamesbrunet/lab-3-vcs-and-models/README.md

 13) Run the server by clicking the play button for the run configuration you set up
 14) Navigate to 127.0.0.1:8000!
 Your app should load.

-This is my change to the README
+This is my change to the README!